By @RianC on 4th May 2020, show post

 The photo shows a set of samples of National rums of Jamaica but that's for another day.
 I've ranted enough.

-7 months ago 10Who liked this?
+about one year ago 10Who liked this?

 After rum ruminations and brandy banter, can rotgut rhapsodies be far behind?